EQ Nicholson: Early life

 Elsie Queen Myers was born in London on 4 November 1908, the daughter of the novelist Leo Myers and his American-born wife Elsie Mellen Palmer; her sister Eveleen was born in 1910.
 Her paternal grandparents were the writer Frederic W. H. Myers and the photographer Eveleen Tennant; her maternal grandfather was General William Jackson Palmer of Delaware, from whose wife Mary "Queen" Palmer, née Mellen, she received her second name.

-Her father frequented writers and artists including members of the Bloomsbury Group, the sculptor Frank Dobson and the painter Cedric Morris.
-Leo Myers committed suicide on 7 April 1944 by taking an overdose of Veronal.
+Leo Myers frequented writers and artists including members of the Bloomsbury Group, the sculptor Frank Dobson and the painter Cedric Morris.
+He committed suicide on 7 April 1944 by taking an overdose of Veronal.

 In 1931, EQ married the architect Christopher "Kit" Nicholson, youngest son of the painters William Nicholson and Mabel Pryde, and brother to Ben Nicholson and Nancy Nicholson.
-Kit and EQ had three children: two daughters, Jane Kasmin and textile designer Louisa Creed, and a son, the painter Tim Nicholson.
-During the Second World War EQ and the children lived at first at Yew Cottage on Cranborne Chase in Dorset, and then, from 1941 until 1947, at Alderholt Mill House, near Fordingbridge in Hampshire.
+During the Second World War EQ and her children lived at first at Yew Cottage on Cranborne Chase in Dorset, and then, from 1941 until 1947, at Alderholt Mill House, near Fordingbridge in Hampshire.
 Kit Nicholson died of injuries following a glider crash in Italy on 28 July 1948.

 EQ died in London in 1992.